 You CAN control your bedtime and getting enough sleep, as well as how often you exercise, and how you care for your body and health.
 In the words of one famous quote: “When you change the way you look at things, the things you look at change.”

-While there’s not much we can do to control the circumstances in the world right now, we can still have a huge impact on our cognitive well-being by working on changing our inside world.
+We can still have a huge impact on our cognitive well-being by working on changing our inside world.

 IT'S ABOUT YOU.
 IT'S ABOUT YOUR HEALTH.
 IT'S ABOUT RECONNECTING.